-- 2) A second point is about the quality of the department.
-Princeton Politics is consistently ranked in the top three departments in the country, and is known for the deep and rigorous education we are able to offer our students.
+A second point is about the quarry and in the top three Princeton Politics is consistently ranked in the top three departments in the country, and is known for the deep and rigorous education we are able to offer our students.
 A number of faculty in the department are prominent voices in national and international conversations about pressing political questions, and all are leaders in their scholarly fields.
 I don't need to tell you that the world is facing a number of extremely important and difficult political challenges.
-We are most preoccupied these days by the coronavirus crisis and issues related to racial inequalities.
-But there are fundamental, longer-term trends as well that political scientists seek to study: rising economic inequality; the fraying of institutions of constitutional democracy; the breakup of international institutions like the EU; climate change; U.S. relations with China and Russia, just to mention a few.
-We have faculty experts who can help you to think rigorously and knowledgeably about all of these issues and problems and many others. - 3) Finally, the third point I would note is about the intellectual breadth of our undergraduate curriculum.
+Russia's invasion of Ukraine leads the headlines, along with the suffering and disruption caused by the coronavirus pandemic.
+But there are fundamental, longer-term issues that political scientists seek to study, as well: persistent racial and economic inequalities; the fraying of institutions of constitutional democracy; the fractures of international institutions like the EU; climate change; U.S. relations with China and Russia, just to mention a few.
+We have faculty experts who can help you to think rigorously and knowledgeably about all of these issues and problems and many others.

+Finally, the third point I would note is about the intellectual breadth of our undergraduate curriculum.
 In a sense our program is kind of a microcosm of a liberal arts education in which you are encouraged to sample from a number of different approaches to knowledge, and to specialize to some extent in one or two of them.
-Our courses cover a very wide spectrum of different styles of political science, from country and area-specific knowledge based on history and language; to sophisticated quantitative analysis; to economics-style formal modeling; to intellectual history and political philosophy and everything in between.
-So if you're anything like me when I was your age and you're still figuring out what you want to do with the rest of your life studying political science in the Politics Department is a good way of keeping your options open while getting a rigorous education at the same time.
+Our courses cover a very wide spectrum of different styles of political science, from country and area-specific knowledge based on history and language; to sophisticated quantitative analysis; to economics-style formal modeling; to intellectual history and political philosophy - and everything in between.
+So if you're anything like me when I was your age - and you're still figuring out what you want to do with the rest of your life - studying political science in the Politics Department is a good way of keeping your options open while getting a rigorous education at the same time.